TCSlogo

 Make sure your toys and activities reflect the diversity of the world, not only in skin colour and disability but in culture and lifestyle too.

-Sarah, a member of my Childminding Forum, has produced a booklet of multicultural activities for pre-schoolers.
+Sarah, a member and moderator of my Childminding Forum, has produced a booklet of multicultural activities for pre-schoolers.
 She sells this booklet through her website.
 It is an excellent resource with 5 chapters covering:

 • Background Information - Global Awareness